halmartin/meraki-builder/README.md

 Currently, the stage1 build scripts expect a SquashFS filesystem produced by buildroot.
 See the `buildroot` directory for the configuration and filesystem overlay.

-The output of the `make.sh` script is a flashable image.
+The output of the `make.sh` script is a flashable image called `switch-new.bin`.

 ## stage2